-The final report should provide, in a narrative way, a summary description of the programme achievements towards the initially set objectives and lessons learned on the implementation arrangements, as well as a short assessment on the contribution to the global ENPI objectives set out in the Strategy Paper.
-For communication purposes, this summary should ideally be easy to read and understand by any stakeholder, also those with little knowledge of the programme and of ENPI CBC.
+The final report should provide, in a narrative way, a summary description of the programme achievements towards the initially set objectives and implementation lessons learned, as well as a short assessment on the contribution to the global ENPI objectives set out in the Strategy Paper.
+For communication purposes, this summary should be easy to read and understand by any stakeholder, including those with little knowledge of the programme and of ENPI CBC.
 The amount of statistics and data should be preferably kept limited.
 This summary should be limited to maximum 2 pages.

-✤ Technical part
+Technical part